-Thinly sliced pieces of pork meat are marinated in a tangy, sweet pineapple sauce.
+Thin slices of pork meat are marinated in a tangy, sweet pineapple sauce.
 After oven roasting, you’re left with super flavorful and tender pork that rivals a taqueria.

 Nestle the juicy pastor in a tortilla topped with salsa, onions, cilantro, lime, and be prepared for a flavor explosion.
 The finger-licking Mexican pork tacos will have everyone asking for seconds!

 Aside from a small baking pan, foil, and a wooden skewer, you’ll need the following ingredients to make this tacos al pastor recipe.

 Have on hand the following ingredients for the al pastor marinade, tacos, and toppings:

 - Achiote paste — Very important for the full flavor for these tacos.
 You can find this in the Mexican aisle of the grocery store or use Amazon.

 - Guajillo chili powder — Gives delicious flavor but there really isn’t any heat.

 - Ancho chili powder — If you cannot find both chili powders, you can use all of just one of them, but using both.

 - Mexican oregano — If you cannot find it, regular dried oregano is fine.